 Nepal Tourist Visa Information

 Tourist Visiting Nepal is eligible for The Tourist Visa on Arrival at the Port of Entry.
-However, Tourists holding the passport of Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Afagisthan and Palestine are not eligible for on arrival visa at the Port of Entry.
-It is issued and may be extended at a time or several times, till the visit but not exceeding 150 day in one year from January to December.
+However, Tourists holding the passport of Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Afganistan, and Palestine are not eligible for on arrival visa at the Port of Entry.
+It is issued and may be extended at a time or several times, till the visit but not exceeding 150 days in one year from January to December.

 Application for the Visa should be submitted to the Immigration Officer at the Port of Entry or Diplomatic Missions or Consuls of Nepal aboard.
 Application for extension of the Visa should be submitted to the Department of Immigration in Kathmandu or Immigration Office at Pokhara.
 Single and multiple entry facilities are available with the Visa.
 However, Plain Visa is also available at the time of extension.